-- High Task Repetition: Many work tasks and cycles are repetitive in nature and frequently controlled by hourly or daily production targets and work processes.
+- High Task Repetition: Many work tasks are repetitive in nature and frequently controlled by work processes.
 High task repetition, when combined with other risks factors such high force and/or awkward postures, can contribute to the formation of musculoskeletal disorders. - Forceful Exertions: Many work tasks require high force loads on the human body.
 Muscle effort increases in response to high force requirements, increasing associated fatigue which can lead to musculoskeletal disorders. - Repetitive/Sustained Awkward Postures: Awkward postures place excessive force on joints and overload the muscles and tendons around the affected joint.
-Joints of the body are most efficient when they operate closest to the mid-range motion of the joint.
-Risk of musculoskeletal disorder increases when joints are worked outside of this mid-range repetitively or for sustained periods of time without adequate recovery time.
+Avoid reaching, twisting, and bending, keep the torso in a neutral posture with shoulders in line with hips and feet. keep the arms close to the body.
+Use reach assist tools and step stools. break tasks into steps to minimize twisting and bending